luxonis/depthai-hardware/docs/source/pages/guides/getting-started-with-poe.rst

 ###################

-- **I can ping the OAK PoE camera, but can't connect to it** depthai library only searches for available OAK PoE cameras inside the same LAN.
+- **I can ping the OAK PoE camera, but can't connect to it** The DepthAI library only searches for available OAK PoE cameras inside the same LAN.
 If the camera is not in the same LAN, you would need to
     :ref:`Manually specify device IP`.
 Make sure that the camera has **bootloader version 0.0.18 or newer flashed** (we suggest using `OAK Device Manager <https://docs.luxonis.com/projects/api/en/latest/components/bootloader/#device-manager>`__ to check that) and that you are using **depthai version 2.16.0.0 or newer**.
 That's because there were `XLink device search improvements <https://github.com/luxonis/depthai-python/releases/tag/v2.16.0.0>`__ added on 2.16.0.0.